eheyne/user-management/tutorial.md

     <script type="text/javascript" src="scripts/templates.js"></script>
 ```

 Now you can open the web application using a local web server to see that the app works as it did before.
+Use `http-server` and browser to `localhost:8080` to bring up the application.
+See step 1 for an explanation of how to install/use `http-server`.

 Note: Opening the index.html file will not work.
 It will not be able to find some of the JavaScript libraries.